msugar/sql/02_activities/assignments/design_a_logical_model.md

    - AdventureWorks: Most entities have a `ModifiedDate` field that allows the system to track when each record was last modified (most likely with milliseconds or higher precision).
    - My ERD: Doesn't have an equivalent field.

-   *Reflection:* The AdventureWorks model allows the system to track when each record was last modified, what can be used for several important purposes, including:
+   *Reflection:* The AdventureWorks model allows the system to track when each record was last modified.
+This can be used in a number of different ways including the following:
-   - Data Integrity and Auditing
+   - Data integrity and auditing
-   - Performance Optimization
+   - Performance optimization
-   - Replication and Synchronization
+   - Replication and synchronization
-   - Reporting and Analytics
+   - Reporting and analytics

    Even a small bookstore could benefit from such a thoughtful approach to database design.